jt196/vanilla-cookbook/README.md

 - Where the **VITE_APP_ROOT_PATH** is the full path to the project folder - residing in _.env.localproduction_.

-  - This is for local production builds, and is run with `npm run build:localprod` - the
+  - This is for local production builds, and is run with `pnpm build:localprod` - the
   - The **APP_ROOT_PATH** variable is for the docker deployment
-  - And the `path.join(__dirname, '../../../../..')` part is for `npm run dev` when docker or localproduction .env variables haven't been specified.
+  - And the `path.join(__dirname, '../../../../..')` part is for `pnpm dev` when docker or localproduction .env variables haven't been specified.

 - I'm going to work to make this simpler, but you shouldn't need to do anything unless you're running a localproduction server, in which case you'll need a _.env.localproduction_ file, and to run the build process with the `:localprod` tag as specified above.